emmanuel-battesti/swarm-rescue/README.md

 ## Score

-Depending on the scenario to be treated, the score calculation can be slightly modified.
+Depending on the scenario evolution before the final evaluation, the score calculation may be slightly modified.

-First, the performance of your algorithms will be stopped after a while.
+First, the execution of your algorithms will be stopped after a while.
 There are two time limits :
-- step time limit : a number of loops in the simulation
+- time step limit : a number of loops in the simulation
-- real time limit : a limit in minutes, depending of the map : 2 to 5 minutes.
+- real time limit : a limit in minutes, depending of the map and the computer speed : 2 to 5 minutes.

 When the first limit is reached, the game is over.

-If your algorithm is fast, you will reach the "step time limit" before.

-If your algorithm is too slow, you will reach the "real time limit" before.
+If your algorithm is fast, you will reach the "step time limit" first.
+If your algorithm is too slow, you will reach the "real time limit" before the "time step limit" .

 To calculate the score, the following elements will be taken into account:
-- the part of the territory mapped : you have to explore a maximum of the map
+- the part of the territory explored : you have to explore a maximum of the map
 - the number of fixed targets detected, brought back to the base,
 - the number of mobile targets detected, brought back to the base.

-If all the targets are brought back to base and all the map is explored, the speed in "step time" will be taking account.
+If all the targets are brought back to base and all the map is explored, the speed in "time step" will be taken into account.

 # Simple-Playgrounds

-This program *Swarm-Rescue* is strongly related to the *Simple-Playgrounds* (SPG) software library: https://github.com/mgarciaortiz/simple-playgrounds.

-But for the moment, in the installation of *Swarm-Rescue*, it is the branch *swarm-rescue* of a fork of *Simple-Playgrounds* that is used: https://github.com/embaba/simple-playgrounds.
+This program *Swarm-Rescue* is an extension of the *Simple-Playgrounds* (SPG) software library: https://github.com/mgarciaortiz/simple-playgrounds.
+However, in the current installation of *Swarm-Rescue*, it is the branch *swarm-rescue* of a fork of *Simple-Playgrounds* that is used: https://github.com/embaba/simple-playgrounds.

 It is recommended to read the documentation of *Simple-Playgrounds*.

 *Simple-Playgrounds* is an easy-to-use, fast and flexible simulation environment.
 It bridges the gap between simple and efficient grid environments, and complex and challenging 3D environments.

-This simulator proposes a huge diversity of environments for embodied drones learning through physical interactions.
+It proposes a large diversity of environments for embodied drones learning through physical interactions.
 The playgrounds are 2D environments where drones can move around and interact with scene elements.

 The game engine, based on [Pymunk](http://www.pymunk.org) and [Pygame](https://www.pygame.org), deals with simple physics, such as collision and friction.
 Drones can act through continuous movements and discrete interactive actions.
 They perceive the scene with realistic first-person view sensors, top-down view sensors, and semantic sensors.

 ## Game Engine

 In *Simple-Playgrounds*, the game engine used is *Pygame*.
 Drones enter a Playground, and start acting and perceiving within this environment.
 The perception/action/communication loop is managed by the game engine.
 At each time step, all perception is acquired, all communication are done.
 Then according to actions to do, drones are moved.
 Everything is synchronized, unlike what you would get on a real robot.

 ## Physics Engine

 In *Simple-Playgrounds*, the 2d physics library *Pymunk* is used.
 The physic engine deals with simple physics, such as collision and friction.
 This give a mass and inertia to all objects.

 # Installation